Thing (comics): Secret Invasion

-In the Secret Invasion: Fantastic Four miniseries, the Skrull Lyja, posing as Sue, sends the Baxter Building, with Ben, Johnny, Franklin, and Valeria inside, into the Negative Zone.
+In the Secret Invasion: Fantastic Four miniseries, the Skrull Lyja, posing as Sue, sends the Baxter Building, with Ben, Johnny, Franklin, and Valeria Richards inside, into the Negative Zone.
 Not long after their arrival, Ben has to protect Franklin and Valeria from an impending onslaught of giant insects.
 With the aid of the Tinkerer, who Ben broke out of the Negative Zone Prison, they, with the exception of Lyja who stayed behind, were able to return to the regular Marvel Universe just after the invasion was over.

 Heroic Age

-Following the Siege of Asgard, Luke Cage asks Ben to serve on his Avengers team.
+Following the Siege of Asgard, Luke Cage asks Ben to serve on his New Avengers team.
 Although Ben states that his loyalty will always be to the Fantastic Four, Cage confirms that he is not asking Ben to resign from his original team, merely suggesting that Ben split his time between the two teams, as Wolverine divides his time between the X-Men and the Avengers.